hashicorp/terraform/website/source/docs/providers/consul/index.html.markdown

 The following arguments are supported:

-* `address` - (Optional) The HTP API address of the agent to use.
+* `address` - (Optional) The HTTP API address of the agent to use.
 Defaults to "127.0.0.1:8500".
 * `datacenter` - (Optional) The datacenter to use.
 Defaults to that of the agent.